ChinaGodMan/UserScripts/docs/en/README.md

         <img height=24 src="https://img.shields.io/greasyfork/dt/505208?logo=greasyfork&logoColor=white&labelColor=%23670000&color=%23670000&style=for-the-badge&label=Number%20of%20users"></a>
 </h3>

-Give each non-Chinese web page the bottom right corner（Can be adjusted to the lower left corner）Add one google Translation icon，This version is a Chinese translation，Translate only foreign languages ​​to Chinese，Add automatic translation
+Give each non-Chinese web page the bottom right corner（Can be adjusted to the lower left corner）Add onegoogleTranslation icon，This version is a Chinese translation，Translate only foreign languages ​​to Chinese,Add automatic translation

 <blockquote>
     <a href="https://greasyfork.org/scripts/505208">